This is a caricature of Goethe's "Faust," and reflects the dreamy quality of animation of the time.

 Tezuka Osamu reportedly read the piece from which he drew his inspiration for this work, Goethe's "Faust" (Part 1, 1808 and Part 2, 1832), repeatedly as a junior high school student.

 The scene of Easter at the beginning of Faust is reminiscent of Takarazuka Revue.
-Indeed, we can observe the influence of a variety of literary masterpieces on the young Tezuka Osamu, e.g. in the mountain scenes of Hartz, the animation of Fleischer, the scenes of the forest of Yamiyami, the scene in which Faust takes flight riding on Mephisto after being turned into a black dog, an animation piece depicting the ex-Soviet Union, the "Humpbacked Pony," etc.
+Indeed, we can observe the influence of a variety of literary masterpieces on the young Tezuka Osamu, e.g. in the mountain scenes of Hartz, the animation of Fleischer, the scenes of the forest of Yamiyami, the scene in which Faust takes flight riding on Mephisto after being turned into a black dog, an animation piece depicting the ex-Soviet Union, the "Humpbacked Horse," etc.